zplug/zplug/README.md

 #### Let zplug manage zplug

-If you want to manage zplug by itself, to run this command (after installing zplug, of course):
+If you want to manage zplug by itself, run this command (after installing zplug, of course):

 ```console
 $ zplug update --self